 Under the Catchment and Land Protection Act landowners are responsible for controlling pest animals on their property.
 As with noxious weeds, penalties can occur if control works are not carried out.
 There are a range of vermin control techniques available.
 However, not all will be suitable for your situation.
 Ensure you study your options carefully before deciding which is right for you.

 Remember that help is always available.
 For advice on the control of vermin, contact the Department of Environment, Land, Water and Planning on 136 186 or visit the DELWP website.

 Cats wandering the neighbourhood at night can become a problem and are a threat to our native wildlife.

 If you have a problem cat that is often on your property, Council can provide cat traps for hire for $15 per week, with a $50 deposit refunded when the cage is returned.

-Council collects trapped cats between 8.30am and 5pm on weekdays and our officers return microchipped domestic cats to their owners.
+Trapped cats can be delivered to the Shire Pound between 8.30am and 5pm on weekdays.
+Microchipped domestic cats may be impounded or returned to their owners.
 Council will impound any cats not microchipped.

 Application forms for hiring a cat trap are available on Council's local laws & compliance forms page, or you can call the compliance unit on (03) 5232 9400.